lessaworld/SQLpie/README.md

 	sqlrc = sqlpie_client.SQLpieClient("http://localhost:5000")
 	response = sqlrc.document_put({"documents":[{"_id":"001", "text":"Hello World, Johnny Appleseed"}]})

-Note that the commands above will creaate a database in the development environment.
+Note that the commands above will create a database in the development environment.
 In general, to create the database in a different environment, or to run the server in a different environment, use:

 	$ sqlpie_env=production python scripts/create_db.py